Deep-MI/hipsta/TUTORIAL.md

 AssertionError: Check surface failed (stage: boundaries)
 ```

+If hipsta is run using the `--automask-head` or `--automask-tail` arguments,
-This issue can potentially be solved with more conservative margins for the head
+this issue can potentially be solved with more conservative margins for the head
 or tail boundaries, which can be set using the `--automask-head-margin` and
 `--automask-tail-margin` arguments.
 By default they are set to zero, and one
 could try to gradually increase them.